rogerahuntley/youtube-playlist-viewer/README.md

 ## Uses:

-sveltekit
+- sveltekit
-sass
+- sass
-Youtube Data API
+- Youtube Data API
-Neocities API
+- Neocities API

 ## Using:

 1. Clone the project.
 Run `npm i` in the main directory.
 (I use node 16 if that helps).
-2. Rename .env-example to .env and add your Google API key.
+2. Rename `.env-example` to `.env` and add your Google API key.
 3. Change the playlist ID if you want to generate a different playlist.
-4. Change the neocities API key if you want to deploy to neocities.
-5. Run command `npm run dev` and navigate to localhost:3000
+4. Run command `npm run dev` and navigate to localhost:3000

 ## Deploying

 1. Run `npm run build` and `npm run preview`.
 Check localhost:3000 to make sure it's working.
-2. Add your neocities API key to the `.env` if you want to deploy to neocities.
+2. Add your neocities API key to the `.env`
 3. Run `npm run deploy`